 If your child has experienced birth trauma leading to a diagnosis of cerebral palsy or another form of neurological disorder impairing their movement and coordination, filing a cerebral palsy lawsuit can help you receive compensation to pay for treatments, long-term care, and other associated medical expenses.

-Is your child's cerebral palsy related to a birth injury?Talk to a cerebral palsy attorney now
+Could your child's cerebral palsy have been avoided?Talk to a cerebral palsy attorney now

 Unlike other forms of paralysis and motor dysfunction, such as Erb’s palsy and Klumpke’s palsy, cerebral palsy does not have one specific cause.
 In fact, the term “cerebral palsy” is most commonly used as an umbrella for more specific forms of impairment.

 At a high level, cerebral palsy occurs when a child’s brain is damaged or develops abnormally, either during pregnancy or within approximately the first month after birth.
-However, there are a wide variety of circumstances that could lead to abnormal development or brain injury.
+The most common symptoms can include delays in development, motor skill problems, abnormal development of muscle tone, stiff or slow muscle movements, and seizures.
+Although there are a wide variety of circumstances that could lead to abnormal development or brain injury, parents often take legal action when the injury was sustained at birth.

 Common Causes of Cerebral Palsy